 - The fumes are typically less than traditional paint unless you used latex paint in your homemade chalk paint which I’ve seen in some recipes.

 - It dries much quicker.
 Most projects are normally dry and ready within 2 hours.

-I used the left over Annie Sloan Chalk Paint that I used on my piano (which you can read about here) as the base of this project.
+I used the left over Annie Sloan Chalk Paint that I painted my piano with (which you can read about here) as the base of this project.
 I knew I wanted a French-inspired look in the office and this shade is perfect to achieve that look.

-I used Junk Monkey Paint as a second coat to achieve the distressed look.
+Junk Monkey Paint is the second layer of paint that gives it the distressed look.
 Using two similar colors in the same color palette is a great technique for distressing a piece of furniture.